TheBevyFlock/bevy_new_2d/docs/design.md

 ### Pattern

-When adding a component that can have an interaction, such as a button that can be pressed, register a [one-shot system](https://bevyengine.org/news/bevy-0-12/#one-shot-systems) to handle the interaction.
+When spawning an entity that can be interacted with, such as a button that can be pressed, register a [one-shot system](https://bevyengine.org/news/bevy-0-12/#one-shot-systems) to handle the interaction.
 Add the resulting `SystemId` through a newtype component to your entity: